raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 ```

-4. Create a User
+4. Create a Test Read-Only User

-this is a Vault user account that will use the policy you just created, and the userpass auth methd
+this is a Vault user account that will use to test the policy you just created

 - enable userpass auth method